jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/certificates-comparison-i/index.md

 date: 2021-07-19
 subtitle: Brief reviews on essential certifications
 category: opinions
-tags: cybersecurity, red-team, interview, training, software, exploit
+tags: cybersecurity, red-team, training, software, exploit
 image: https://res.cloudinary.com/fluid-attacks/image/upload/v1627392438/blog/certificates-comparison-i/cover-certificates-comparison-i_gutypd.webp
 alt: Photo by Liam Truong Cruz on Unsplash
 description: This is the first post reviewing the leading certifications in red team field.
 Here, we will look at our beginner and intermediate certificates.